-While the meatballs cook, some sliced cucumbers and radishes are faux-pickled in a little bit of rice vinegar and a quick spicy mayo is throw together with low-fat mayo, sirracha, sesame oil and a touch of rice vinegar.
+While the meatballs cook, sliced cucumbers and radishes are faux-pickled in a little bit of rice vinegar.
+Also, a quick spicy mayo is throw together with low-fat mayo, sirracha, sesame oil and a touch of rice vinegar.

-All the components are slid onto cocktail skewers and served with the spicy mayo for dipping.
+All the components are nestled on cocktail skewers, sprinkled with a little bit of cilantro and served with the spicy mayo for dipping.

 Banh mi turned bite-sized.

-- 2 tablespoons + 1 teaspoon rice vinegar, divided
+- 2 tbsp + 1 tsp rice vinegar, divided

 - 5 radishes, sliced very thin